denimJesus/untitled-pygame-shooter/README.md

 # untitled-pygame-shooter
-> An unfinished and unplayable game-like thing faintly resembling Vampire Survivors, made to practice Python, Pygame and basics of game development.
+> An unfinished (and all but unplayable) game-like thing faintly resembling Vampire Survivors.
+Made to practice Python, Pygame and basics of game development.

 ## Technologies Used
 - Python 3.11.2